-- We will monitor attendance and support school attendance policies. - We will make sure that homework is completed. - We will monitor the amount of television our children watch. - We will volunteer in our children's classroom. - We will participate as appropriate, in decisions relating to our children's education. - We will promote positive use of our children's extracurricular time. - We will stay inform about our children's education and communicate with the school by promptly reading all notices from the school or the school district either received by our children or by mail and responding, as appropriate. - Serving, to the extent possible, on policy advisory groups, such as being the Title I, Part A parent representative on the school's School Improvement Team, the Title I Policy Advisory Committee, the District Wide Policy Advisory Council, the State's Committee of Practitioners, the School Support Team, School Leadership Commit or other school advisory or policy groups.
+- We will monitor attendance and support school attendance policies. - We will make sure that our children report to school with a mask following the mandate of the State of New Jersey - We will make sure that homework is completed. - We will monitor the amount of television our children watch. - We will volunteer in our children's classroom. - We will participate as appropriate, in decisions relating to our children's education. - We will promote positive use of our children's extracurricular time. - We will stay informed about our children's education and communicate with the school by promptly reading all notices from the school or the school district either received by our children or by mail and Class Dojo responding, as appropriate. - Serving, to the extent possible, on policy advisory groups, such as being the Title I, Part A parent representative on the school's School Improvement Team, the Title I Policy Advisory Committee, the District Wide Policy Advisory Council, the State's Committee of Practitioners, the School Support Team, School Leadership Commit or other school advisory or policy groups.